 1. Online Services

-Cloud storage services is a viable option for file sharing, if you have a high speed internet connection.
+Cloud storage services are a viable option for file sharing if you have a high-speed internet connection.
 These services or websites allow you to host your pictures, videos and all types of files on their servers and all your files can be accessed from anywhere in the world with a computer connected to the internet.
-Cloud storage are extensively used as backup solutions by many people and they can even be used to share files with other people just by sending them a link to the hosted file.
+Cloud storage is extensively used as backup solutions by many people and they can even be used to share files with other people just by sending them a link to the hosted file.

 However, if the file to be sent is very small in size (less than 30 MB), you can also consider sending easily via emailing services like Gmail, Yahoo, Outlook, etc.